knavesec/CredMaster/README.md

 Shoutout to [@ustayready](https://twitter.com/ustayready) for his [CredKing](https://github.com/ustayready/CredKing) and [FireProx](https://github.com/ustayready/fireprox) tools, which form the base of this suite.

-See all the full notes on the [Wiki](https://github.com/knavesec/CredMaster/wiki)
+See all the full notes on the [Wiki](https://github.com/knavesec/CredMaster/wiki), tool released with specifics in this [blogpost](https://whynotsecurity.com/blog/credmaster/)

 ## Benefits ##